 The CanPowerSkate program stresses balance, power, agility, speed and endurance skills, all which are especially important for hockey and ringette players.
 CanPowerSkate is an ideal complement for those athletes playing on hockey or ringette teams.
 Strong skating skills and good physical conditioning are provided through participation in this program.

-Pre-PowerSkate and CanPowerSkate is best for skaters aged six or older who already have basic forward and backward skating skills and are able to stop on command without use of the boards.
-PrePowerSkate and CanPowerSkate are not learn to skate programs.
+CanPowerSkate is best for skaters aged six or older who already have basic forward and backward skating skills and are able to stop on command without use of the boards.
+CanPowerSkate is not a learn to skate program.

-Eligibility Requirements (Skaters must be a least 6 years old to participate in Pre-PowerSkate and CanPowerSkate programs):
+Eligibility Requirements (Skaters must be a least 6 years old to participate in CanPowerSkate programs):

 CanPowerSkate is taught in a group environment; therefore all participants should have basic skating ability and should be able to manage the following skills: